 “Hey!
 You are too tight, you need to stretch more!”

 Or, one day once you’ve decided you have had enough of walking around like a South Park character, you will say to yourself:

 “Man I need to stretch more.
 I’m always tight”

 Those are normally the two stories I hear before athletes start asking questions about how to correct this issue.

 All around the world, flexibility is determined and measured by physical screens and used as a key performance indicator and injury-risk measure.
 Yet, the literature behind the topic can be really contradicting, and when asking around (and avoiding the research) it can be even more contradicting from one coach to another.

 Some literature says it prevents injury due to greater mobility, while others say it increases injury due to that very same increased mobility.
 Some literature states performance decrements, others claim performance enhancement.
 Coaches advice bounces all over these walls as well.

-I always want to evaluate programming with a critical eye and ensure we are doing everything correct for the maximum progress possible within the shortest possible timeframe.
-So it really lead myself to asking my own question.
+I always want to evaluate programming with a critical eye and ensure we are doing everything correctly for the maximum progress possible within the shortest possible timeframe.
+So it really leads myself to asking my own question.